Multifocal Motor Neuropathy With Conduction Blocks Clinical Presentation

 Deep tendon reflexes

-Deep tendon reflexes may be absent (particularly in affected limbs) or normal.
-Early in the course, tendon reflexes may be brisk.
+Deep tendon reflexes are typically absent (particularly in affected limbs) or normal.
+However, brisk tendon reflexes were found in 9% of patients, even in the weakened limbs.

 Motor strength

 Asymmetric weakness may occur in a nonmyotomal pattern, usually in the distribution of individual nerves.
 The upper limbs, particularly the hands, are more commonly involved than the lower limbs.
-Weakness frequently worsens with exposure to cold.[10]
+Weakness of respiratory muscles is very rare.
+[15] Weakness frequently worsens with exposure to cold.
+[16]

 Muscles innervated by motor nerves with persistent conduction block are usually weak.